allo-protocol/allo-v2/contracts/strategies/ltip-hedgey/README.md

-//TODO Update for LTIP Strategy

-# LTIPSimpleStrategy.sol
+# LTIPHedgeyStrategy.sol

-The `LTIPSimpleStrategy` contract represents a smart contract for Long-Term Incentive Programs (LTIP).
-It extends the capabilities of the `BaseStrategy` contract and integrates features specifically tailored for managing applications and distributing funds.
+The `LTIPHedgeyStrategy` contract represents a smart contract for Long-Term Incentive Programs (LTIP).
+It extends the capabilities of the `LTIPSimpleStrategy` contract and replaced the TokenTimeLock vesting with Hedgey vesting.
 The contract also incorporates the `ReentrancyGuard` library to prevent reentrant attacks.

 ## Table of Contents
 - [RFPSimpleStrategy.sol](#rfpsimplestrategysol)